hunter-teacher-cert/currdev-work-ehawkins18/05_assignments.md

 ## 2. Rock, Paper, Scissors
 ### Description
 This is the second formative assessment for the unit.
-Students will complete this project after a series of lessons teaching them how to
+Students will complete this project after a series of lessons teaching them:
+* Functions - Definition, parameters, arguments
+* Functions with 2 parameters
+* Compound conditional statements